FAQs

 Do you use positive reinforcement / are you a positive reinforcement-trainer?

-That said, good training is more nuanced than rewarding good behavior—it’s also about providing clear information on what’s appropriate and what's not.
-Dogs, like all learning beings, do best when they understand both what’s expected of them and what behaviors won’t get them what they want.
-I teach you how to set clear and consistent boundaries and enforce them in a way that is respectful and fair.
-In addition to a focus on behavior, I take a holistic approach and look at your relationship, routine, and your dog's specific needs and motivations to shape training.
+Yes!
+Positive reinforcement is the foundation of my training, and rewarding the behaviors we want to see more of is essential and most effective for learning new behavior patterns.
+I prioritize setting dogs up to succeed, and using rewards to give them positive feedback.
+I also believe that good training is more nuanced than just rewarding good behavior—it’s also about providing clear and consistent directions on what’s appropriate and what's not, and dogs, like all learning beings, do best when they understand both what’s expected of them and what behaviors won’t get them what they want.
+I teach you how to set clear and consistent boundaries and enforce them in a way that is respectful and fair (think: "gentle parenting!")

 When I talk about a "calm mindset" and "mindset training" in my approach, I’m referring to the process of teaching your dog how to remain calm, composed, and neutral, even in situations that might normally trigger excitement, stress, or anxiety.
 A calm mindset allows your dog to think clearly and respond appropriately to commands and their environment, rather than reacting impulsively.

-Mindset training involves exercises and routines that help your dog develop this calm state of mind, and ensuring your dog trusts you to set them up for success.
+Mindset training involves exercises and routines that help your dog develop this calm state of mind, and ensuring your dog trusts you to set them up for success and advocate them.
 It’s not just teaching specific behaviors, but by first focusing on making "calmness" the easy and preferred choice.
 Then, by reinforcing calm behavior, we help your dog learn to manage their instinctual reactions in situations where they may be inappropriate or stress-inducing.
 Over time, this approach shapes how your dog views and interacts with their surroundings, reducing feelings of nervousness and restlessness, and helping them adapt to situations in the world that are inherently more human-friendly than dog-friendly.

 How do I get my dog to ___?
 Can you make my dog stop ___?